Interstellar-Network/Interstellar-Book/src/M1_demo_tutorial.md

 ```

-## Demo overview
+## Demo purpose

+In this demo, we want to demonstrate how OCW pallets can interact with the Garbled Circuit Factory to pilot the mass production of garbled circuits.
-> To avoid any ambiguities regarding the state of the pallet (for demo/eample purpose only - not production ready)

-We named the two OCW pallets we interact with:
+To avoid any ambiguities regarding the pallets delivered on this milestone (for demo/example purpose only), we named the two OCW pallets we interact with:

-- ocwExample (to manage configuration/generation of logical circuit file)
-- ocwDemo (to manage garbled circuit production)
+- ocwExample: to provide an example of how we can configure the GCF with a simple verilog file that will be used as a master file for production.
+- ocwDemo: to demomstrate how we can launch and manage the production of the garbled circuits in the GCF.

+## Demo overview:

 ### 1. write a verilog master/config file.v in IPFS and get its `VerilogCid`
 `GCF: can be set-up` for production **with verilog master file**

-### 2. signed extrinsic with `VerilogCid` of master File/config file.v to `ocwExample` pallet
+### 2. signed extrinsic with `VerilogCid` of master/config file.v to `ocwExample` pallet
 `Request->GCF`: **OCW launch  the generation of the logical circuit file in GCF**

-`Response<-GCF`: **OCW get the  `skcdCid` of the generated logical circui (.skcd)**
+`Response<-GCF`: **OCW get the  `skcdCid` of the generated logical circuit (.skcd)**

 `GCF: GC production ready` for the production of Garbled Circuits:
 **OCW is configured with verilog master file**